 Ascending the stairs is highly recommended since you can reward yourself with a hot soak afterward.
 For the full cultural experience, stroll the town in a traditional cotton yukata.
-The steps are lined with souvenir shops, lodgings, restaurants, free public foot baths and even a hip craft beer at the top before the shrine.
+The steps are lined with souvenir shops, lodgings, restaurants, free public foot baths and even a hip craft beer bar at the top before the shrine.

 One of the most photographed spots in the town is Kajiki Bridge, an arched red bridge that creates a striking contrast with the surrounding vivid greenery in summer while blending in perfectly with the foliage in fall.